salt-die/batgrl/docsrc/user/pong_tutorial.rst

     self.add_widget(game_field)

 The `anchor` keyword argument is used for position hints to specify which point the of the widget is aligned with the hint.
-The default is `"top-left"`.
+The default is `"top_left"`.

 Scheduling Tasks
 ----------------
 Pong isn't complete without a ball.
 Because nurses_2 uses `asyncio`, you can create a task (with `asyncio.create_task`) to constantly update the ball's position.
-In the code below, the task is created in `on_add` which is called when a widget is added to the widget tree.
+In the code below, the task is created in `on_add` which is called when the widget is added to the widget tree.

 .. code-block:: python